Jessesap/Jessesap/README.md

 ### Hello World, I'm Jessé

-🧐-->I am studying Computer Science at the Federal Institute of Science and Technology of the Triangle of Minas Gerais.
+🧐-->I am studying Computer Science at the Federal Institute of Science and Technology of the Triangulo Mineiro.
 ♂️ --> he/his

 <!--